queer/violet/README.md

 # violet

-violet is a simple etcd client written in Elixir, mainly only used for my personal projects.
-I pulled it out into a separate repo so I can use one thing for all my projects :thumbsup:
+violet is a simple etcd client written in Elixir, only used for my personal projects.

 ## Installation